 ICELAND PUFFINS & MORE

-4 days photographing puffins on a tiny island on the Arctic Circle and 6 more days photographing other arctic birds in the remote northeast of Iceland.
+4 days photographing puffins on a tiny island on the Arctic Circle and 3 days photographing other arctic birds in the remote northeast of Iceland.

 TRIP HIGHLIGHTS

-6 Days Photographing other Arctic Birds in Remote Northeast of Iceland
+• 3 Days Photographing other Arctic Birds in the remote Northeast of Iceland

 • We Will Squeeze in some Landscape Photography